Code-Institute-Submissions/artontray-PROJECT1/README.md

 ## Submitted form

-An extra page called `submitted.html` has been created to inform users that forms are correctly filled.
+Two extra pages called `submitted.html` has been created to inform users that forms are correctly filled.

-- Every correctly submitted forms of the website will load this extra page just to inform that the form has been correctly filled and the information will be transmitted.
+- Every correctly submit-partners.html and submit-questions.html forms of the website will load this extra page just to inform that the form has been correctly filled and the information will be transmitted.

 ![Submitted forms](assets/images/readme-images/submitted.png)

-A meta refresh is used to load home page after 5 secondes.
+A meta refresh is used to load home page / suscribe page after 5 secondes.

 ![Submitted forms](assets/images/readme-images/refresh.png)